How to lower high cortisol levels naturally?

 But, high levels of cortisol for too long are harmful.
 The modern way of life can become pretty stressful, constantly increasing cortisol levels.

-High cortisol levels have been linked to high glucose levels, insulin resistance, diabetes, inflammation, weight gain, high blood pressure, cardiovascular disease, anxiety, depression, and suppressed immune system.[1,2,3,4]
+High cortisol levels have been linked to high glucose levels, insulin resistance, diabetes, inflammation, weight gain, high blood pressure, cardiovascular disease, anxiety, depression, and a suppressed immune system.[1,2,3,4]

 Reasons for high cortisol levels